filecoin-project/filecoin-docs/README.md

 #### Aliases

-The `aliases` variable defines URLs will redirect to this page.
+The `aliases` variable defines URLs that will redirect to this page.
 Each page can have multiple `aliases`, but each alias can only appear once throughout all the `.md` files within the `/content` folder.

 For example, the `/get-started/overview` page can list `/get-started` as one of its aliases.
 However, no other page can list `/get-started` as an alias.
 If you attempt to assign another page the `/get-started` alias, Hugo will throw an error when you or Fleek try to build the website.